-A CATMAID instance an be configured mainly through the settings.py file, which is located in the django/ projects/mysite directory.
+A CATMAID instance can be configured mainly through the settings.py file, which is located in the django/projects/mysite directory.
 Along with settings_base.py (which is not supposed to be edited) the instance configuration is defined.
 Settings defined in settings_base.py can be overridden in settings.py.
 Below is an explanation of all available settings.

-- CELERY_WORKER_CONCURRENCY Controls how many asyncronous Celery workers are allowed to run.
-This controls how many asyncronous tasks can be processed in parallel. - NODE_LIST_MAXIMUM_COUNT The maximum number of nodes that should be retrieved for a bounding box query as it is used to render tracing data.
+- CELERY_WORKER_CONCURRENCY Controls how many asynchronous Celery workers are allowed to run.
+This controls how many asynchronous tasks can be processed in parallel. - NODE_LIST_MAXIMUM_COUNT The maximum number of nodes that should be retrieved for a bounding box query as it is used to render tracing data.
 If set to None, no limit will be applied which can be slighly faster if node limiting isn't necessary in most cases. - NODE_PROVIDERS This variable takes a list of node provider names, which are iterated during a node query as long as no result data is found.
 The next provider, if any, is only used if the current node provider either doesn't match the request or decides it can't provide a useful answer.
 An entry can either by a single node provider name (e.g. "postgis2d") or a tuple (name, options) to pass in additional options for a node provider.
-Possible node provider names are: postgis2d, postgis2dblurry, postgis3d ans postgis3dblurry.
-In addition to these, cache table can be configured, which allows the use of the following node proviers: cached_json, cached_json_text, cached_msgpack.

-- CREATE_DEFAULT_DATAVIEWS This setting specifies whether or not two default data views will be created during the initial migration of the database and is True by default.
+Possible node provider names are: postgis2d, postgis2dblurry, postgis3d and postgis3dblurry.
+In addition to these, cache table can be configured, which allows the use of the following node proviers: cached_json, cached_json_text, cached_msgpack. - CREATE_DEFAULT_DATAVIEWS This setting specifies whether or not two default data views will be created during the initial migration of the database and is True by default.
 It is typically only useful if the DVID or JaneliaRender middleware are in use and doesn't have any effect after the initial migration. - MAX_PARALLEL_ASYNC_WORKERS Control how many co-processes can be spawned from an async (Celery) worker.
-This means if MAX_PARALLEL_ASYNC_WORKERS is set to 3 and assuming CELERY_WORKER_CONCURRENCY is set to 2, asyncronous processing in CATMAID can be expected to use a maximum f 6 processes. - DATA_UPLOAD_MAX_MEMORY_SIZE This option controls the maximum allowed requests size that the client application is allowed to send in bytes.
+This means if MAX_PARALLEL_ASYNC_WORKERS is set to 3 and assuming CELERY_WORKER_CONCURRENCY is set to 2, asyncronous processing in CATMAID can be expected to use a maximum of 6 processes. - DATA_UPLOAD_MAX_MEMORY_SIZE This option controls the maximum allowed request size that the client application is allowed to send, in bytes.
 By default this is set to 10 MB.
-If a requests exceeds this limit, error code 400 is returned. - REQUIRE_EXTRA_TOKEN_PERMISSIONS To write to CATMAID through its API using an API token, users need to have a dedicated "API write" permission, called "Can annotate project using API token" in the admin UI.
+If a request exceeds this limit, error code 400 is returned. - REQUIRE_EXTRA_TOKEN_PERMISSIONS To write to CATMAID through its API using an API token, users need to have a dedicated "API write" permission, called "Can annotate project using API token" in the admin UI.
 To allow users with regular annotate permission to write to the backend using the API, this variable can be set to False.
 The default value is True. - SPATIAL_UPDATE_NOTIFICATIONS If enabled, each spatial update (e.g placing, updating or deleting treenodes, connectors, connector links) will trigger a PostgreSQL event named "catmaid.spatial-update".
 This allows cache update workers to update caches quickly after a change.
-Disabled by default. - CLIENT_SETTINGS Can be a JSON string or dictionary that keeps default values for the whole instance for the client settings.
-Keys of the dictionary are the client-settings values, e.g. "neuron-name-service".
-The values are the settings values in the format the front-end expects.
-For instance, to show by default all annotations that are labeled with "neuron name" as textual representation of neurons, this line could be used:
+Disabled by default.